charlesll/i-melt/docs/source/predictions.rst

 Import the model
 ----------------

 The steps are simple.
-First, import the necessary libraries and imelt:
+First, import imelt and other libraries as you want.
+Here is an example of import, using a traditional scientific Python stack:

 .. code-block:: python